OpenWaterProject/avr-upload/README.md

 If the board starts up but no micro SD card is present, or it is not possible to write to it, the datalogger will simply blink constantly at a rapid rate (200 milliseconds on, 200 milliseconds off), ad infinitum.

 If the board starts up and it cannot access the onboard RTC, it will also blink constantly at a rapid rate (200 milliseconds on, 200 milliseconds off), ad infinitum.

+### Creating a new combined program + bootloader hex file

+> cd combining_boot_and_program

+> ./combine.sh

+which will produce an out.hex file.

+You can edit the combine.sh file to reflect your own bootloader and program hex file names.